kentplaza/CalendarHeatmap/README.md

 ### `coloring`
 There is a set of different color gradients available.
 By default `standard` is selected.

+### `field`
+There is a set of aggregate field which is selected as long as field exists in data.

 #### Gradients
  `earth`, `electric`, `viridis`, `picknick`, `blue`, `green`, `teal`, `red`, `standard`